A report and briefing from What Works Centre for Wellbeing reviewing evidence on the effect of place-based arts on wellbeing.

 This followed a 12-month pilot, funded by Spirit of 2012, where producers collaborated with community organisations and service users to develop arts and cultural programmes in the lead-up to Coventry City of Culture 2021.
 During the pilot year a team of specially trained local volunteers were recruited to be Community Evaluators.
 This team gathered data and feedback from participants and event organisers to support the University of Warwick’s full evaluation of the City of Culture.

-The four partner organisations for Caring City are:
+The four partner organisations for Caring City were:

 Central England Law Centre which works with individuals with experience of homelessness;